Soviet (council): Within the Soviet Union

-Modern Russia
+Post-Communist Russia

-Although English speakers perceive the term as connoting the defunct Soviet Union, the same word is used in Russian for the Federation Council of the modern Russian Federal Assembly.
+Although English speakers perceive the term as connoting the defunct Soviet Union, the same word is used in Russian for the Federation Council of the post-communist Russian Federal Assembly.
 Its untranslated name is Сове́т Федера́ции (Sovyet Federatsii).

 Outside Russia

 Poland

 Workers' councils, known as rady delegatów robotniczych (councils of workers' delegates) or simply rady robotnicze (workers' councils), were formed in Poland at various times throughout the 20th century.
 The first known examples occurred during the Revolution in the Kingdom of Poland (1905–1907), part of the 1905 Russian Revolution, wherein workers in Congress Poland took control of factories and sometimes even entire towns until tsarist authorities quelled the rebellion using police and military forces; alongside Central Russia and Latvia, Congress Poland was one of the most active centres of the 1905 of revolution.

 In 1918, soviets began popping up all around Poland, which was regaining independence after 123 years of colonial rule.
 Over 100 workers' councils operated there in the years 1918–1919, assembling around 500,000 workers and peasants.
 The most numerous and radical councils were located in Kraśnik, Lublin, Płock, Warsaw, Zamość, and Zagłębie Dąbrowskie.
 Although some of the rady managed to form self-defence units, the councils were dismantled by July 1919 – mostly due to suppression by the Polish government and withdrawal of support from the reformist Polish Socialist Party.

 The rady robotnicze also appeared in the aftermath of World War II 1944–1947, in the Polish People's Republic during the Poznań protests of 1956 and Polish October, in 1970, as well as the strike committees and councils of 1980–1981.